-For the General Fund, budget basis actual revenue was \$8,282,601 with original budget estimates of \$7,755,384 and final budget estimates of \$8,281,852.
-Budget basis actual expenditures in the General Fund were \$8,760,260 with original budget estimates of \$10,586,640 and final budget estimates of \$11,113,109.
-Significant differences between the original and final budgets exist due to the School District's budget methodology.
+The schedule comparing the School District's original and final budgets and actual results are included in the required supplementary information.
+There were no significant differences between original and final budget.
+For the General Fund, budget basis actual revenue was \$8,844,665 with original budget estimates of \$8,624,415 and final budget estimates of \$8,845,749.
+On the expense side, significant differences between the actual and final budgets exist due to the School District's budget methodology.
 The School District's budget is passed with expenditures equal to the estimated available resources.
 Thus, the School District "over budgets" expenditures.